muggy8/improbable/have-and-havenot/xitrO31z.md

 There was no one left standing.

-I felt a tear run down my cheeks.
+I felt something wet running down one of my cheeks.

 It's over...